DevSecOpsDocs/devsecopsdocs/content/en/blog/nuclear-pond/index.md

 #### Command line flags

-In order to specify the command line flags it's important to encode them as base64.
-When doing so it will send that off to the backend and run directly on nuclei.
-Any flags available in the current version should be available outside of `-o` and `-json`.
+Some of the most important flags with Nuclear Pond include `-b` which commands how many hosts per invocation(number of hosts / batches = nuclei lambda invocations).
+The `-o` flag allows you to specify outputs such as `cmd` for the output of Nuclei and `s3` for data lake analysis of findings.
+I would recommend running it as `-o cmd` to get the feel of how the tool works.
+The `-c` flag allows you to specify how many threads to invoke lambda, it's default is set to `1` which is slow avoid invoking hundreds of lambda functions by mistake.
+Any flags available in the current version should be available outside of `-o` and `-json`, these are reserved for the runner.

 ```
 $(echo -ne "-t dns" | base64)